 Home Inspectors in New Hampshire are regulated by the Board of Home Inspectors – Office of Professional Licensure and Certification.

-• Proof of passing the NHIE or equivalent Board approved exam
+• Provide proof of passing the NHIE or equivalent board-approved exam

 7 Eagle Square